FV-E991 series: Operations

+Since March 2022, the FV-E991 series has operated on the Tsurumi Line and Nambu Line as a test unit.
+JR East plans to implement fuel cell rolling stock on from fiscal 2030 for use on traditionally diesel-operated services.

 Formation

 The FV-E991 series unit was delivered from the Japan Transport Engineering Company (J-TREC) factory in Yokohama in February 2022.
 It is formed as follows, consisting of two cars.